2001 Tiananmen Square self-immolation incident: Third-party findings

-The identities of some of the self-immolators, and their relationship to Falun Gong, was called into question by Philip Pan of The Washington Post.
-While state-run Xinhua News Agency had reported that Liu Chunling's adoptive mother spoke of Liu's "obsession with Falun Gong", her "worshipping of Li Hongzhi", and that Liu would teach her daughter Falun Gong, Pan found most residents in Kaifeng felt disgraced by what Liu had done (i.e. the self-immolation), but none of Liu's neighbours had ever observed her practising Falun Gong.
-They said that Liu abused her mother, and the reporter heard that Liu "worked in a nightclub, took money to keep men company".
-According to David Ownby, a University of Montreal historian and expert on Falun Gong, Pan's portrayal of Liu Chunlin is highly inconsistent with the typical profile of a Falun Gong practitioner.
+The identities of some of the self-immolators, and their relationship to Falun Gong, were called into question by Philip Pan of The Washington Post.
+While state-run Xinhua News Agency had reported that Liu Chunling's adoptive mother spoke of Liu's "obsession with Falun Gong", her "worshipping of Li Hongzhi", and that Liu would teach her daughter Falun Gong, Pan found most residents in Kaifeng felt disgraced by what Liu had done (i.e. the self-immolation).
+Still, none of Liu's neighbours had ever observed her practising Falun Gong.
+They said Liu abused her mother, and the reporter heard that Liu "worked in a nightclub, took money to keep men company".
+According to David Ownby, a University of Montreal historian and expert on Falun Gong, Pan's portrayal of Liu Chunlin is "hardly a typical profile of a [Falun Gong] practitioner".

-Several observers have noted that foreign journalists were not allowed to interview the self-immolation victims recovering in hospitals.
-Even the victims' relatives were not permitted to speak with them, according to David Ownby.
+Foreign journalists were not allowed to interview the self-immolation victims recovering in hospitals, neither were the victims' relatives, according to David Ownby.
 Pan wrote that "Beijing denied requests to interview Liu Siying and the three other survivors, who are all hospitalized ...
 A Kaifeng official said only China Central Television and the official New China News Agency were permitted to speak to their relatives or their colleagues.
 A man who answered the door at the Liu home referred questions to the government."
-The survivors were interviewed by the state-run press, however.
-In one such interview, CCTV interviewed the 12-year-old Liu Siying.
+The state-run press interviewed the survivors, however.
+In one such interview, conducted less than a week after the incident, the state-owned CCTV interviewed the 12-year-old Liu Siying.
 Government sources reported Liu Siying had undergone a tracheotomy shortly before the interview.
-Speaking through approved media outlets, she said that her own mother told her to set herself on fire to reach the "heavenly golden kingdom".
+In the interview, Liu Siying stated that her mother had introduced her to Falun Gong in March 2000 and when asked by a CCTV reporter whether she was aware that the fire would hurt her, she responded "I thought the road to the heavenly kingdom was golden".

 Ian Johnson observed the state media "reported [the victim's] death with unusual alacrity, implying that either the death took place earlier than reported or the usually cautious media had top-level approval to rush out electronic reports and a televised dispatch."